craigwh10/cellular-automata-react/readme.md

 -   Set the rules of how the pixels will behave.
 -   Set the style of the pixels or grid within.

-## Example: Conway's game of life with a randomised pixel soup
+## Example: Conway's game of life with a randomized pixel soup

-Example: Random Soup - Generates a N randomised pixel distribution.
+Example: Random Soup - Generates a N randomized pixel distribution.

 ```tsx
 import './App.css';